|As Featured In:|

 Written on December 19, 2013 at 7:29 am, by Eric Cressey

-Last week, I kicked off this series on arm care with a discussion of scapular positioning.
-In this week's installment, I'll cover another big mistake I commonly see throwers make:
+In our first installment of this series on arm care, I discussed scapular positioning.
+In this second installment, I'll cover another big mistake I commonly see throwers make:

 Doing a ton of rotator cuff exercises before throwing.